peterMangrove/mangrove-docs-test/offer-maker/offer-bounty.md

 ---
 description: >-
-  An Offer maker provisions a bounty to compensate takers for the gas used when her offer fails.
+  An offer maker provisions a bounty to compensate takers for the gas used when her offer fails.
 ---